Neitirite/SimpleMessageBroker/README.md

 ```
 If topic exists:
 ```
-joined to the existing topic "<YourTopicName>"
+Joined to the existing topic "<YourTopicName>"
 ```
 Else:
 You don't receive any message, see error in broker's console